 To ensure the continued production of needed goods, services, and values from our Nation's terrestrial and aquatic ecosystems, the Forest Service takes a strategic approach for managing invasive species across all program areas.
-This approach includes four main elements: (1) prevention, (2) detection, (3) control and management, and (4) restoration and rehabilitation.
+This approach includes prevention, early detection and rapid response, control and management, restoration and rehabilitation, and technical assistance.